JohnScolaro/personal-website/posts/the-three-body-problem.md

 "The sophons can draw on the energy of the vacuum to travel around at ~the speed of light without violating the laws of thermodynamics".

 I suppose all the made up concepts are plausible enough until you really start to think about it, and I like that.
 I really hope it doesn't confuse people as to what is and isn't true though.

+## Wang Miao's Poor Wife

+I swear my recollection of Wang Miao is:

+- Works all day
+- At night visits his science buddies and old lady
+- Comes home 1 night the entire week
+- Forces wife and son to take photos with his camera
+- Freaks out
+- Refuses to elaborate
+- Rips ~3 all-nighters and slams VR games after work for 3 days straight?

+Classic Wang Miao

 ## Also